Apple displays

-Apple Inc. sold a variety of LCD and CRT computer displays in the past.
+Apple Inc. has sold a variety of LCD and CRT computer displays since introducing their first display in 1980.
 Apple paused production of their own standalone displays in 2016 and partnered with LG to design displays for Macs.
 In June 2019, the Pro Display XDR was introduced, however it was expensive and targeted for professionals.
-Nearly three years later, in March 2022, the Studio Display was launched as a consumer-targeted counterpart to the professional monitor.
-These two are currently the only Apple-branded displays available.
+In March 2022, the Studio Display was launched as a consumer-targeted counterpart.
+These are currently the only Apple-branded displays available.

 CRT displays

 In the beginning (throughout the 1970s), Apple did not manufacture or sell displays of any kind, instead recommending users plug-into their television sets or (then) expensive third party monochrome monitors.
-However, in order to offer complete systems through its dealers, Apple began to offer various third party manufactured 12″ monochrome displays, re-badged as the Monitor II.
+However, in order to offer complete systems through its dealers, Apple began to offer various displays including the 1981 Monitor ///, which they manufactured in-house and paired perfectly with the Apple ///.
+Apple then went on to supply a rebadged third party manufactured monitor that paired perfectly with the Apple //e, the Monitor //.

 First generation

 Apple's manufacture history of CRT displays began in 1980, starting with the Monitor /// that was introduced alongside and matched the Apple III business computer.
 It was a 12″ monochrome (green) screen that could display 80×24 text characters and any type of graphics, however it suffered from a very slow phosphor refresh that resulted in a "ghosting" video effect.
 So it could be shared with Apple II computers, a plastic stand was made available to accommodate the larger footprint of the display.

-Three years later came the introduction of the Apple manufactured Monitor //, which as the name implies, was more suited in look and style for the Apple II line and at the same time added improvements in features and visual quality.
-In 1984 a miniature 9″ screen, called the Monitor IIc, was introduced for the Apple IIc computer to help complement its compact size.
+Three years later came the introduction of the Apple manufactured Apple Monitor II, which as the name implies, was more suited in look and style for the Apple II line and at the same time added improvements in features and visual quality.
+In 1984, a miniature 9-inch screen, called the Monitor IIc, was introduced for the Apple IIc computer to help complement its compact size.
 This display was also the first to use the brand new design language for Apple's products called Snow White, as well as being the first display not in a beige color, but rather a bright, creamy off-white.
 By early 1985 came the first color CRTs, starting with the Monitor 100, a digital RGB display for the Apple III and Apple IIe (with appropriate card), followed shortly by the 14″ ColorMonitor IIe (later renamed to AppleColor Composite Monitor IIe) and ColorMonitor IIc (later renamed to AppleColor Composite Monitor IIc), composite video displays for those respective models.
 All of these Apple displays support the maximum Apple II Double Hi-Res standard of 560×192.